kerlinlobo/data-analytics/README.md

 The SQL project involved scripts in SQLite server to explore and analyze the product portfolio, customers, and employees’ performance in a digital music store, as well as visualizations to communicate insights for revenue generation strategies.

-The Excel project consisted of the financial analysis and forecasting modelling using NYSE Data.
+The Excel project involved the financial analysis and forecasting modelling using NYSE Data.
 It includes dynamic dashboard with P&L statement, dynamic forecasting model per company, and visualizations.